 justify-content: center respectively.
 You can view the Flexbox centering snippet for the code and examples.

-Using the grid module is very much similar to flexbox and is also quite common, especially if you are already using grid in your layout.
+Using the grid module is very similar to flexbox and also a common technique, especially if you are already using grid in your layout.
 The only difference from the previous technique is the

 display which is set to

 grid instead.
 You can view the Grid centering snippet for the code and examples.